Richard King Mellon Foundation

 Success Rates

 The foundation does not publicly disclose success rates or the number of applications received versus awarded.
-In 2023, the foundation made 279 awards totaling $136,949,374 in grants (with total disbursements including program-related investments exceeding $175 million).
+In 2023, the foundation made 279 awards totaling $136,949,374 in grants (with total disbursements including programme-related investments exceeding $175 million).

 Reapplication Policy